 While this is still an ongoing journey, the new process allows reams to dig deeper into what circumstances caused an event and develop effective strategies to prevent events by thinking outside the box.

 How do you conduct your RCA process?
-Let us know in the comments below - and keep the learning going by registering for our upcoming webinar on Ochsner Health System's transition to the RCA2 framework.
+Let us know in the comments below - and keep the learning going.

 About the AuthorMore Content by Fernanda Sobreira